solarwinds/ansible-swisnap/README.md

 swisnap_plugin_trust_level: ""
 swisnap_keyring_paths: ""
 ```
 Plugin trust level for swisnapd.
 When enabled, only signed plugins that can be verified will be loaded into swisnapd.
 Signatures are verified from keyring files specified in swisnap_keyring_path.
-Valid values are 0 - Off, 1 - Enabled, 2 - Warning
+Valid values are 0 - Off, 1 - Enabled, 2 - Warning.
+Default value is 1 - Enabled.
+If this is not set, then agent will use default enabled level

 ```yaml
 swisnap_tls_cert_path: ""